elliptic-shiho/ctf-writeups/content/ctf/2016/0CTF Quals/cr2-equation/README.md

 Challenge file(s) is here: [equation.zip](equation.zip)

 ## Writeup
-We have partially masked private key and encrypted flag. so we need to "OCR" image first.
+We have partially masked private key image and encrypted flag.
+So we need "OCR" the image first.

 OCR-ed private key is here: